rbramwell/odps/intl.en-US/User Guide/SQL/DDL SQL/Table operations.md

         setproject odps.sql.type.system.odps2=true;
         ```

-        For more information about the `setproject` command, see [Other operations](https://help.aliyun.com/document_detail/27834.html#concept_in2_nbd_5db).
-For precautions on enabling new data types for a project, see [Data types](reseller.en-US/User Guide/Data types.md#).
+        For more information about the `setproject` command, see[Other operations](intl.en-US/User Guide/Common commands/Other operations.md#) .
+For precautions on enabling new data types for a project, see [Data types](intl.en-US/User Guide/Data types.md#).

--   Use `partitioned by` to specify the [partition](../../../../reseller.en-US/Product Introduction/Definitions/Partition.md) field, which supports the following data types: tinyint, smallint, int, bigint, varchar, and string.
+-   Use `partitioned by` to specify the [partition](../../../../intl.en-US/Product Introduction/Definitions/Partition.md) field, which supports the following data types: tinyint, smallint, int, bigint, varchar, and string.

     The value of partition cannot have a double-byte character and must begin with a letter, followed by a letter or number.
 The name cannot exceed 128 bytes in length.
 Special characters can be used, including spaces, colons \(:\), underscores \(\_\), dollar signs \($\), pound signs \(\#\), periods \(.\), exclamation points \(!\), and at signs \(@\).
 Other characters, such as \(\\t\), \(\\n\), and \(/\) are considered undefined characters.
 If the partition field is used to partition a table, a full scan is not needed when you add a partition or update or read data in a partition.
 This makes table processing more efficient.